hervenivon/aws-experiments-load-apigw-lambda-documentdb/README.md

 - [Amazon DocumentDB](https://aws.amazon.com/documentdb/)
 - [AWS Secrets manager](https://aws.amazon.com/secrets-manager/)

+The API is a url shortener.
+It stores the given `url` in body as `json` (see below for more details), associates it with a `shortId` and returns a `shortUrl`.
+If you access this `shortUrl` you will be redirected to the origin url.

-As the lambda function requires to be set into a VPC in order to connect to the DocumentDB database, our API will face more important [cold start](https://www.freecodecamp.org/news/lambda-vpc-cold-starts-a-latency-killer-5408323278dd/) until the GA of the new [AWS Lambda architecture that will share ENIs](https://youtu.be/QdzV04T_kec?t=2393) therefore we will implement a warm up phase in our service.
+Note: As the lambda function requires to be set into a VPC in order to connect to the DocumentDB database, our API will face more important [cold start](https://www.freecodecamp.org/news/lambda-vpc-cold-starts-a-latency-killer-5408323278dd/) until the GA of the new [AWS Lambda architecture that will share ENIs](https://youtu.be/QdzV04T_kec?t=2393) therefore we will implement a warm up phase in our service.

 ## What we build